prezet/prezet-web/storage/prezet/content/deployment/cloudflare.md

 ## Client-Side Caching Issues

-Previously, we recommended adding cache control middleware to your routes to signal to cloudflare which routes in your application should be cached.
+Previously, we recommended adding cache control middleware to your routes to signal to Cloudflare which routes in your application should be cached.

 However, this approach enables client-side caching which can lead to unexpected issues.
 For example, a page that's cached in the user's browser might reference a css file that no longer exists.
 Since there's no way to invalidate the browser's cache on demand the only option would be to change the page's url or wait until the cache expires.